infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/GOI & Indian Standards/Aftercare Guidelines Karnataka.md

 # **Brief**

-- Scope &amp; Description: Prepared by the Women and Child Development Department, Govt. of Karnataka to ensure smooth transition of all children leaving in child care institutions entering adulthood upon attaining 18 years and to provide a robust and effective mechanism of Aftercare services that leads to their successful mainstreaming in the society as an independent citizen of the state.
+- Scope & Description: Prepared by the Women and Child Development Department, Govt. of Karnataka to ensure smooth transition of all children leaving in child care institutions entering adulthood upon attaining 18 years and to provide a robust and effective mechanism of Aftercare services that leads to their successful mainstreaming in the society as an independent citizen of the state.

 - Drafted in accordance with JJ Act 2015, Section 46, JJ Rules 2016
 - Integrated Child Protection Scheme 2014